mozilla/treeherder/docs/ui/installation.rst

 Installation
 ============

 It's possible to work on the UI without setting up the Vagrant VM.
-There are a few limitations, such as login not being available, but it works well enough for quick testing.
-For instructions on how to serve the UI with working URL rewriting, see the Vagrant instructions.

 To get started: